maxvfischer/DIY-CNC-machine/README.md

 3. The colors of the stepper cables and the AWG22 cables were matched up and the stripped ends of the cables were twisted around each other.
 4. The twisted cables where then locked in a steady position by a "third hand".
 5. Soldering grease was applied to the twisted cables and the cables were soldered together.
-6. 4 shrinking tubes (one per cable) were shrinked around the now soldered twisted cables, covering the soldering.
+6. 4 shrinking tubes (one per cable) were shrunk around the now soldered twisted cables, covering the soldering.
-7. A handful of larger shrinking tubes were shrinked around all 4 wires to keep them together.
+7. A handful of larger shrinking tubes were shrunk around all 4 wires to keep them together.
 8. Finally, the cables were marked using tape and a penn, indicating which stepper motor the cables belonged to.
 This is important as it will help a lot later on, when the stepper motors are connected to the Arduino.

 ##### Y-axis 1

-The cables of the first Y-axis stepper motor was cut at a length so that they reached through the lower front bridge beam (see red arrow on the next image) and through the Y-axis cable chain going to the front of the CNC machine.
+The extended cables of the first Y-axis stepper motor was cut at a length so that they reached through the lower front bridge beam (see red arrow on the next image) and through the Y-axis cable chain going to the front of the CNC machine.

 ![solder_steppers_y_axis_1](./images/build/frame/solder_steppers_y_axis_1.jpg)